Year 3 Netball Lesson 5

 Discussion: When did you need to change to a shoulder pass, and why was the chest pass no longer effective?

-Activity 2: Pass Selection Under Pressure (2 v 1)
+Task 2: Pass Selection Under Pressure (2 v 1)

 Pupils work in groups of three: two attackers and one defender.